rust-lang/rust/text/0000-prior-art.md

 in this RFC are by no means irreversible.
 If we find out after some time that this was a bad idea, we can always revert back to the way it was before.

+Finally, a longer template risks making it harder to contribute to the RFC process as an author as you are expected to fill in more sections.
+Some people who don't know a lot of other langauges may be intimidated into thinking that they are expected to know a wide variety of langauges and that their contribution is not welcome otherwise.
+This drawback can be mitigated by more clearly communicating that the RFC process is a collaborative effort.
+If an author does not have prior art to offer up right away, other participants in the RFC discussion may be able to provide such information which can then be amended into the RFC.

 # Rationale and alternatives
 [alternatives]: #alternatives